ce-bian/ConductReplication/README.md

 Note that two files are not included in this repository (but will be in the journal replication package) due to size constraints (> 100MB), you can download them from the following links:
 - Data/eqbaB_eqbaC_GP_C2_N1_M1000.jld2: the simulated equilibrium data for C=2 and N=1
 - Data/eqbaB_eqbaC_GP_C3_N1_M1000.jld2: the simulated equilibrium data for C=3 and N=1

+Contact [Eileen Bian](mailto:ce.bian@sauder.ubc.ca) if you have any questions or issues with the code.